-Melissa Harris, Of Counsel in KSF’s New Orleans office, practices securities and other complex class action litigation.
+Melissa Harris, Of Counsel in KSF’s New Orleans office, practices securities and other complex commercial and class action litigation.

 Before moving to New Orleans, Ms. Harris clerked in federal court for four years in Hattiesburg, Mississippi for the Honorable M. Keith Starrett and the Honorable Michael T. Parker.
-A native New Yorker, Ms. Harris began her career at a large, prestigious defense firm in New York City where she handled complex commercial litigation, including antitrust, securities, and white collar criminal matters.
+A native New Yorker, Ms. Harris began her career at a large, prestigious defense firm in New York City where she handled complex commercial litigation, including antitrust, securities, and white-collar criminal matters, and regulatory investigations.

 Ms. Harris graduated from Fordham Law School magna cum laude, in the top 2% of her class.
-Ms. Harris was a member of Fordham Law Review and the Order of the Coif, and received the Archibald R. Murray Public Service Award and the West Award for Outstanding Academic Achievement.
+Ms. Harris was a member of the Fordham Law Review, was Order of the Coif, and received the Archibald R. Murray Public Service Award and the West Award for Outstanding Academic Achievement.
 Ms. Harris received her undergraduate degree from Vassar College cum laude, with a major in Classics and a minor in Religion.

-Ms. Harris is admitted to practice in Louisiana and New York state courts, as well as in the United States District Courts for the Eastern District of Louisiana, Middle District of Louisiana, Western District of Louisiana, Southern District of New York, Eastern District of New York, and the United States Court of Federal Claims.
-She is a member of the American Bar Association, Louisiana State Bar Association, and New Orleans Bar Association, and is currently serving as Vice-Chair of the State & Local Procurement Division of the ABA’s Public Contract Law Section.
+Ms. Harris is admitted to practice in Louisiana and New York state courts, as well as in the United States District Courts for the Eastern, Middle, and Western Districts of Louisiana and the Southern and Eastern Districts of New York, and the United States Court of Federal Claims.
+She is a member of the Federal Bar Association, American Bar Association, Louisiana State Bar Association, and New Orleans Bar Association.